TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 Ensure that you have an existing AWS account with required permissions to launch the EC2 resources.

 <a id="launchawsinstance"></a>
-### Deploying SnappyData Cluster with AWS Management Console
+### Deploying TIBCO ComputeDB Cluster with AWS Management Console
-To launch the instance and start the SnappyData cluster:
+To launch the instance and start the TIBCO ComputeDB cluster:

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and sign in using your AWS login credentials.